Information Flow in Non-Unitary Quantum Cellular Automata: Quantifying information flow

-Similar to the blocking procedure, where physical cells are grouped together to supercells, one can also compose two or more QCA updates: $M\rarrow \qty(M^{\otimes^n})^n$, where the $M^{\otimes^n}$ acts on $n$ physical sites $n$ times. $n$ updates of $n$ cells have here been redefined to one update of one supercell, because of the causal cone structure of QCA --- the information spreads bounded to a finite region within a given time, here one site to the left or to the right in one discrete time step.
-Considering the composition of $n=2$ QCA updates, the dynamics are captured in the corresponding tensor network description in Fig.~\ref{fig:currentcomposition}. \bfig { On property \ref{sec:composition}: Argument of the current for the composition of two QCA updates including the blocking of two sites: $\frac{\tx{Tr}\!\qty[\qty(\qty(M^2\otimes M^2)_{\!_L}^\dagger \qty(M^2\otimes M^2)_{\!_L})^2]} {\tx{Tr}\!\qty[\qty(\qty(M^2\otimes M^2)_{\!_R}^\dagger \qty(M^2\otimes M^2)_{\!_R})^2]}$.
-The light gray dashed boxes in the diagram on the right-hand site indicate the constituent tensors of $M^2$ (or $\qty(M^2)^\dagger$ if the tensors are shaded). } \efig
+Similar to the blocking procedure, where physical cells are grouped together to supercells, one can also compose two or more QCA updates: $M\rarrow \qty(M^{\otimes^n})^n$, where the $M^{\otimes^n}$ acts on $n$ physical sites $n$ times.
+To compute the current for a composition of $n$ time steps of the QCA, one has to take $n$ lattice sites into account.
+This can be understood by the causal cone structure of QCA that defines a finite bound of information flow in the system.
+One would loose information if one were to consider a composition of QCA without also the blocking of sites.
+Considering the composition of $n=2$ QCA updates, the dynamics are captured in the corresponding tensor network description in Fig.~\ref{fig:currentcomposition}.

-The scaling of the current with the number of compositions depends on the class of QCA.
-For unitary finite-depth circuits, for example, the information current remains vanishing independent of the number of compositions.
-For the shift map, or the (classical) full-reset-SWAP QCA with $p=1$, however, it is shown that $I$ is additive with the number of composed QCA updates; see Sec.~\ref{sec:examples}.
-This additivity under composition has also been observed for the GNVW index for all unitary QCA \footnote{Note that in the original paper \cite{index_werner} it was stated that index was multiplicative (not additive) under tensoring, which has been later corrected.}.
-Other instances of QCA feature either super- and subadditivity, as discussed in Sec.~\ref{sec:examples}, which show that there does not exist a general scaling of the current under composition.